Guide to Renting a Boat: Tips and Considerations

 The other factor that helps determine what type of boat will fit your needs is size.
 How many people does the boat need to accommodate?
 Are you looking to comfortably fit your family for a day on the water?
 Or is it a large group of friends looking for a fishing adventure?
 Or is it a couple or two looking to spend a relaxing day taking in the sights?

 These two considerations will help you hone in on what type of boat you will want to rent to fit your needs.
+You can also select a boat that matches your personal style and preferences.
 This boat renting guide covers the typical boats available to rent, including:

 • Runabouts